jenkinsci/keeper-secrets-manager-plugin/README.md

 Cut-n-paste the One Time Access Token into the UI field, set the Hostname, and save the credential.
 Upon saving the plugin will attempt to retrieve the required keys from the Keeper Secrets Manager server and populate them.
-When you open the credential again, the One Time Access Token should be blank and clicking the View Keys button will display your private and application key, and client id.
+When you open the credential again, the One Time Access Token should be blank and clicking the View Keys button will display your private and application keys, and client id.

 You can set a **Description** of the credentials to make it easily found in other parts of Jenkins.
+Else the credential id will be shown.

 If there was a problem redeeming the One Time Access Token, the error message will appear in the One Time Access Token field.